Did You Prepare for National Preparedness Month?

 A More Modern Mass Notification System

-The Ready Campaign and the Ad Council have released social media resources to reach people where they are – social media – to encourage them to make a plan.
-FEMA is encouraging people around the country to have the conversation with their families and co-workers about what they could do and how they can communicate during an emergency.
+The Ready Campaign and the Ad Council have released social media resources to reach people where they are and encourage them to make a plan.
+FEMA is encouraging people around the country to have a conversation with their families and co-workers about what they could do and how they can communicate during an emergency.

 Are You Prepared?

 While having a plan for your family is vital, understanding most of our days are spent not at home, but at work, changes things up a bit.
 Does your company have a plan and an emergency notification system in place?
 Have you practiced it enough to know exactly what to do if something happens?

 FEMA offers an app where users can receive weather alerts for up to five different areas, view an emergency preparedness checklist, and get safety tips for numerous emergency situations.
 It also lists shelters and gives users the ability to upload photos to help emergency managers.
 This is a far cry from the blaring siren we are used to hearing on our TVs and radios.

 While the FEMA app is a fantastic and relatively modern tool, companies have an obligation to do more to protect employees.
 A mass notification system is a way to reach a group of people in a specific location with customized messaging and two-way communication.
 It is an automated system, not a simple alert.
 The system is designed to notify, instruct, engage, and report.
 It’s a system that should include many variables, including the company’s mouthpiece, the employees, the IT leaders, the first responders, the weather radar and meteorologists, and even the electric company.
 Why?
 Because while we fear weather events most, it’s IT outages that most often trigger an emergency notification, followed closely by weather-related incidents and power outages.